fkie-cad/amides/README.md

     pip install -r requirements.txt
     pip install .

-Now, AMIDES modules and scripts should be usable in your virtual environment.
+Now, the `amides` modules and scripts should be usable in your virtual environment.

 ## Running Experiments

 The `amides` package comes with a bash script named `experiments.sh` which is located in the package's root folder.
-Executing the script will use the given SOCBED and rule data in the `data` directory and carry out the same experiments and produce the same figures as in the corresponding academic research paper, stating our major claims.
-This includes:
+Executing the script will use the given SOCBED and rule data in `data` and carry out the same experiments in the corresponding academic research paper, stating the major claims.
+Each of the experiments is described in the following sections.

+### Classification Performance

-- Classification performance - This experiment compares AMIDES's classification performance to the benchmark approach that learns from attack events ("matches") instead of SIEM rules.
-The Precision-Recall-Thresholds plot showing Precision, Recall, F1-Score, and MCC is named `figure_3_c1_c2_misuse_classification.pdf` and is located in the `amides/plots/process_creation` folder.
+This experiment compares AMIDES's classification performance to the benchmark approach that learns from attack events ("matches") instead of SIEM rules.
+The Precision-Recall-Thresholds plot `figure_3_c1_c2_misuse_classification.pdf` showing Precision, Recall, F1-Score, and MCC against a threshold range from 0 to 1 is located in the `amides/plots/process_creation` folder.

+Using your own local installation or the quickstart environment, this experiment can be carried out in an isolated manner by executing `classification.sh` in the `amides` package's root folder.

+### Rule Attribution

-- Rule Attribution - Figure `figure_4_c3_rule_attribution.pdf` in `amides/plots/process_creation`, visualizes the distribution and cumulative distribution of the rule attribution evaluation.
+This experiment evaluates the AMIDES rule attributors performance.
+Figure `figure_4_c3_rule_attribution.pdf` in `amides/plots/process_creation` visualizes the distribution and cumulative distribution of the rule attribution evaluation.
+The rule attribution evaluation can be re-run by the `rule_attribution.sh` script in the `amides` folder.

+### Tainted Training Data

-- Tainted training data - The influence of different fractions of tainted training data onto AMIDES' classification performance is shown in `figure_5_c4_tainted_training.pdf`, also in the `amides/plots/process_creation` folder.
+The influence of different fractions of tainted training data onto AMIDES' classification performance is evaluated by this experiment.
+During the experiment, 10%, 20%, and 30% of the evasions are used as benign data during the training process of AMIDES' misuse classification model.
+The experiment is re-run ten times.
+Precision and Recall of the final models are shown in `figure_5_c4_tainted_training.pdf`, also located in the `amides/plots/process_creation` folder.
+This specific experiment can be re-run by executing the `tainted_training.sh` script in the `amides` folder.

-- Classification performance for new rule and event types - The classification performance results for new rule and event types are shown in `figure_6_c5_classification_new_types.pdf`, located in `amides/plots`.
+### Classification Performance for new Rule and Event Types

+The classification performance of AMIDES for Windows PowerShell, Windows Registry, and Web-Proxy data is evaluated in this experiments.
+Precision and Recall of the models trained on the given SOCBED data are shown in `figure_6_c5_classification_new_types.pdf`, located in `amides/plots`.
+The experiment can be carried out by executing the `classification_new_types.sh`.

 Since the benign data in the repository are generated by SOCBED and not taken from the same enterprise network, the generated results will look different than in the corresponding research paper.
 Hence, we provide the correct output in the document `Paper Supplement.pdf` in this repository.
-As the complete set of rule evasions is not publicly available, the results produced with the small amount of evasions provided in this repository are different again.
+Due to responsible disclosure, the complete set of rule evasions is not publicly available and is thus missing in this repository.
+The results produced with the small amount of evasions provided in this repository are different again.

+## Running Your Own Experiments

+### Creating Misuse Classification Models

+- Training of models using `train.py`
+- Using `-h` or `--h` reveals parameters and options supported by the script
+- Almost all scripts in 'amides/bin' support usage of config file in .json format via the `--config` flag
+- Benign training data needs to be provided  in .txt-files, or .jsonl
+- Decision if Model should be fitted or parameters should be optimized using GridSearch
+- GridSearch can be swapped by other optimization method from scikit-learn

+- Final model pickled in `TrainingResult`, together with training data, feature extractor, and other components.

+- After training validation using `validation.py`.
+- Benign validation data prepared like training data
+- `ValidationResult` pickled, contains decision function values of trained SVM model and validation data
+- `ValidationResult` now evaluated using `evaluate_mcc_scaling.py`

+### Performing Tainted Training

+### Creating Rule Attribution Models

 ## Documentation